PCCN Quiz -9

 66 / 125

 BN.
-A patient with a tibia fracture reports severe pain out of proportion to the injury, numbness, and pallor in the leg.
-Passive stretch worsens the pain.
+A patient with a femur fracture reports severe pain unrelieved by opioids, pallor, and paresthesia.
+Pain increases with passive movement.
 What is the priority nursing action?

 67 / 125